 Impact of data loss on a website

 Data loss can cause a major inconvenience to a website owner as it disrupts the working of a business.
 Whenever a data loss happens of important files and documents one has to spend the time and money for recreating and restoring the files.
-This can affect the business as a whole.
+This can have an effect on the enterprise as a whole.

 Loss of data makes the website, it can also make the website go offline, loss of clients and most importantly affect on the SEO rankings.